superdesk/live-blog-docs/authentication.rst

    HashedToken:
       <HASHED-TOKEN>

 #.
-Use the session token as a header for POST requests or as a parameter for GET requests:
+Use the session token from the response as a header for POST requests or as a parameter for GET requests that need authorization.

     param:
        Authorization: <SESSION>